ghdz89/getting-started-gilberto/README.md

 ### Overview

 This is a minimal app that implements Plaid using a very basic HTML/vanilla JS frontend with an Express/Node backend.
-The app retrieves balance information associated with a sample sandbox account and renders it on the home page.
+After linking a sample bank account, the app retrieves balance information associated with the account and renders it on the home page.

 ### Running the app